 In addition to providing its own $1 million commitment of financial support for the project, Capital Health has launched an ambitious campaign seeking philanthropic support from valued corporate partners, friends and neighbors.
 Through TNI, Capital Health and its partners will be investing time and resources in what is planned to be a five-year, $10 million effort.
 This investment will create new opportunities to engage community residents in improving the well-being and stability of their neighborhood, while making Trenton a safer, more beautiful place to live.
 The Bristol Myers Squibb Foundation pledged the first leadership gift to the campaign in the amount of $2.5 million.

 “The Bristol Myers Squibb Foundation has long made clear its commitment to the local community providing continued support for innovative and transformational projects geared towards improved health in the communities most in need.
-They were instrumental in supporting the Bristol Myers Squibb Trauma Center at our Brunswick Avenue campus and the launch of the state’s first Mobile Stroke Unit,” said Maghazehe.
+They were instrumental in supporting the Bristol Myers Squibb Trauma Center at our Brunswick Avenue campus,” said Maghazehe.
 “I am deeply grateful for their ongoing support of programs that have such a meaningful impact on our community.”

 “Having a healthy community depends on more than just having a great hospital,” said John Damonti, president of the Bristol Myers Squibb Foundation.
 “Understanding this, Capital Health is taking an innovative and comprehensive approach by addressing fundamental elements of health and wellbeing: education and housing.
 We are delighted to support the Trenton Neighborhood Initiative, an investment that will help create a healthy community and develop a stable and invested workforce that will enable Trenton to provide the employees that will continue to make Capital Health the great hospital that the community deserves.”